 The mid-term surveillance assessment schedule

-ExCBs and ExTLs with national accreditation
+ExCBs, ExTLs and ATFs with national accreditation

 The mid-term surveillance assessment is scheduled to be carried out on those bodies with national accreditation presently re-assessed every 5 years with annual checking of their accreditation status by the Secretariat.

 The mid-term assessment to be scheduled in agreement with the relevant body/ies and is to be carried out not earlier than 2.25 years and not later than 2.75 years from the last assessment/re-assessment.
 The time required of an on-site mid-term assessment would normally require 1 full day on site (8 hour on site).

-ExCBs and ExTLs without national accreditation
+ExCBs, ExTLs and ATFs without national accreditation

-The CoC, ExTR and QAR reviews detailed in Sections 3.7, 3.8 and 3.9 shall also be conducted on ExCBs and ExTLs that are subject to annual surveillance visits due to not holding national accreditation and shall require an additional day on site to be conducted on either the second or third annual surveillance visit.
+The CoC, ExTR and QAR reviews detailed in Sections 3.7, 3.8 and 3.9 shall also be conducted on ExCBs, ExTLs and ATFs that are subject to annual surveillance visits due to not holding national accreditation and shall require an additional day on site to be conducted on either the second or third annual surveillance visit.

 Mid-term surveillance activities may be undertaken in conjunction with annual surveillance visits as required by Section 2.3.

-Appointment of assessors (selected in conjunction with IECEx Secretariat).
+Appointment of assessors

-One assessor from the ExMC approved list of Assessors, appointed by the IECEx Executive Secretary and agreed to by the ExCB/ExTL, will focus on the technical aspects of the ExTL and ExCB.
+One assessor from the ExMC approved list of Assessors, appointed by the IECEx Secretariat and agreed to by the ExCB/ExTL, will focus on the technical aspects of the ExTL and ExCB.
 In order to reduce costs, and taking into account issues of impartiality, use may be made of a suitable local Assessor who is within reasonable travel distance for the mid-term surveillance assessment.

 Purpose of mid-term surveillance assessment